 Last week, I shared a few things I’d learned recently.
 As a result of this exercise in personal accounting, I have repudiated the word “unlikeable,” which, I’d discovered, I had been using solely, squarely in the description of women with strident personalities.
 Men of the same ilk were “aggressive” or “assertive” or “brash.”
 Yuck yuck yuck.
 YUCK.
 A few of you had some interesting reactions to this point, so I did a little digging around.
 I came across an interesting post on the perception of female voices in politics.
 This observation was piquant: “Think about Jeb Bush’s voice.
 It’s so—wait, what does it sound like again?
 He sounds just … like a guy, maybe?”
 Women in politics, the author demonstrates, are rarely afforded such latitude.

 +Just.
 (Mr. Magpie and I collectively banned this word from our vocabulary while running our business — we found ourselves writing, flabbily: “I’m just checking in on this note…” or “Just wondering whether…” The just always undercut our let’s-get-down-to-business mentality and cast us as flustered, docile Hugh Grant-like wimby nimbies.)

 +Very.
-(Like a pedal-powered wheelchair: ill-conceived and useless.
-I tend to over-lean on “extraordinarily” as a substitute because sometimes you need an exclamation point tacked onto your adjective, but, in truth, it’s scarcely an improvement.)
+(I tend to over-lean on “extraordinarily” as a substitute because sometimes you need an exclamation point tacked onto your adjective, but, in truth, it’s scarcely an improvement.)